fdhex/lora-sccloud/sccloud-basic-intro-iot.md

 # Deploy your own app on CF - a short intro

-Further documentation can be found at the following address: https://docs.developer.swisscom.com/
+Further concepts details and technical documentation can be found at the following address: https://docs.developer.swisscom.com/

 ## AppCloud Account